The Deep Creek Hot Springs in Southern California are natural geothermal pools located along the Mojave River in the San Bernardino National Forest.

 Situated in the Northern Mojave Desert, the journey in will find you amongst plenty of Joshua Trees and large boulders.
 As a fan of stones, I have always found the geological formations within the Mohave to be incredibly fascinating.
 The boulders are made of undivided Mesozoic volcanic and metavolcanic rocks.
 Andesite andrhyolite flow rocks, greenstone, volcanic breccia and other pyroclastic rocks (USGS Mesozoic volcanic rocks, unit 3 (Mojave Desert, Death Valley area, and Eastern Sierra Nevada)).

 The Rules and Regulations for Deep Creek Hot Springs

 No, really – don’t drink the water.
 Don’t submerge your head.
 The waters contain a sometimes fatal disease called primary amoebic meningoencephalitis.
 The pools also contain a high amount of fecal coliform thanks to all the humans and dogs which frequent the area.

-Part of what makes the Deep Creek Hot Springs so special is the pools are lovingly maintained by volunteers passionate about the wild nature.
+Part of what makes the Deep Creek Hot Springs so special is the pools are lovingly maintained by volunteers passionate about nature.
 The same volunteers have been serving as caretakers for the area for decades.

 - One gallon of water per person – Preferred hydration bladder (3 liters)